 Polymyositis and dermatomyositis

-Scleroderma causes tight, thick skin, a buildup of scar tissue, and organ damage.
-The types of this condition fall into two groups: localized or systemic scleroderma.
+Types of scleroderma fall into two groups: localized scleroderma and systemic scleroderma.
 In localized cases, the condition is confined to the skin.
-Systemic cases also involve the major organs and blood vessels.
+Systemic cases also involve major organs and blood vessels.

 Systemic lupus erythematosus (SLE or lupus)

 Lupus causes inflammation of the skin, joints, and organs.
 Other symptoms may include a rash on the cheeks and nose, mouth ulcers, sensitivity to sunlight, fluid on the heart and lungs, hair loss, kidney problems, anemia, memory problems, and mental health conditions.

 While there’s no one known cause for lupus, it may be related to a combination of things, such as genetic, environmental, and hormonal factors.